-The advantage of online advertising for small businesses is that it has leveled the playing field.
+The advantage of digital marketing for small businesses is that it has leveled the playing field.
 Your business can now advertise the same way as fortune 500 companies.
 This step by step post is going to show you how to run ads to your local market the same way large companies advertise on a global scale.
-You no longer need to run expensive tv and newspaper ads for your business.
-With social media, you can advertise straight to your local target market and get the most bang for your buck.
+You no longer need to run expensive TV and newspaper ads that can't track results for your business.
+With digital marketing, you can advertise straight to your target market and get the most bang for your buck.

 The Five Steps To Customer Acquisition